ioh-UwU/fg-locker-value-calculator/README.md

+# TO USE: download the repository.
+The .py file will be directly in the repository folder, but the executable is inside the `locker-value-caluclator`  folder.
 # FalL Guys Locker Value Calculator
 A script to find how many Showbucks and Kudos your Fall Guys locker is worth!
 # Prerequisites